 Deep reinforcement learning (RL) methods are a fast-growing area of research for optimal treatment regime estimation.
 Deep RL methods can be categorized as online or offline and on-policy or off-policy.
 In real-world high-stakes settings online and on-policy methods are infeasible, limiting the scope of applicable methods to offline, off-policy approaches. \cite{mnih2013playing} introduced Deep Q-Learning as an effective method for off-policy RL and \cite{lillicrap2015continuous} extended this method to a continuous action space with deep deterministic policy gradient (DDPG).
 More recent work has focused on improving upon DDPG by improving sampling efficiency \citep{haarnoja2018soft}, limiting overestimation bias \citep{fujimoto2018addressing, kumar2020conservative}, overcoming extrapolation error \citep{fujimoto2018off}, and using a critic-regularized approach \citep{wang2020critic}.

 Deep RL methods are capable of learning complex optimal treatment regimes and can handle variable and infinite timesteps.
-However, these methods are significantly more data and resource-hungry than non-deep learning approaches.
-However, deep RL methods like \cite{haarnoja2018soft} offer improvements in this area.
+These methods are significantly more data and resource-hungry than non-deep learning approaches.
+Although, Deep RL methods like \cite{tschantz2019scaling} and \cite{haarnoja2018soft} offer improvements in this area.
 A larger issue with Deep RL is that it requires reward values to be associated with each action.
 This can cause issues similar to those discussed with infinite horizon methods.
-A possible solution to not having reward values for infinite horizon and deep RL methods is to use inverse reinforcement learning methods to learn a good reward function \citep{ng2000algorithms, arora2021survey}.
+A possible solution to not having reward values for infinite horizon and Deep RL methods is to use inverse reinforcement learning to learn a good reward function \citep{ng2000algorithms, arora2021survey}.
 However, such an approach would add an additional layer of complexity to the estimation procedure.
-In the case of deep RL, this would further exacerbate what is already its most crucial limitation in its inherent lack of interpretability.
-The black-box nature of deep RL makes it a poor choice for optimal treatment regime estimation in high-stakes applications.
+In the case of Deep RL, this would further exacerbate what is already its most crucial limitation in its inherent lack of interpretability.
+The black-box nature of Deep RL makes it a poor choice for optimal treatment regime estimation in high-stakes applications.

-In general, all of the methods discussed either assume the correct specification of a reward function or that there are no missing states or actions leading up to the final outcome.
-However, these assumptions do not align with our real-world scenario.
+The previously mentioned methods either assume (i) the correct specification of a reward function or (ii) that there are no missing states or actions leading up to the final outcome.
+These assumptions do not align with our real-world scenario.

 Matching is an intuitive method for optimal treatment regime estimation.
 Despite its inherent interpretability, little work has been done in this area. \cite{zhou2017causal} used a nearest-neighbor approach that examined the causal treatment effects within neighborhoods of similar patients to estimate optimal treatment regimes.
 While mentioning that their method can be extended to observational studies, they focus on randomized controlled trials - lacking theoretical or experimental results for the observational setting.
 Furthermore, they only consider a singular timestep with discrete treatment options and use a limited univariate approach for matching in high dimensions.
 Ultimately, their matching approach shows promise as an accurate and interpretable approach to optimal treatment regime estimation but is unable to handle the complexities commonly found in real-world problems.